Constraining the AGN luminosity function from JWST with the X-ray Background

 \section{Discussion}

-We have explored the implications of the UV luminosity functions constrained by recent JWST AGN detections over $z \sim 4-7$, for the unresolved cosmic X-ray background.
-In the presence of the best-fitting quasar SED template, we have found that the high number densities of quasars at the faint-end of the luminosity function are likely disfavoured by the X-ray background observations.
-The inferred X-ray background produced by this population would oversaturate the measured limits by about an order of magnitude.
+We have explored the implications of the UV luminosity functions constrained by recent JWST AGN detections over $z \sim 4-7$, for the unresolved cosmic XRB. { Using recent results connecting the UV emissivity to the intensity of the unresolved XRB}, we have found that the high number densities of quasars at the faint end of the luminosity function are likely disfavored by the XRB observations.
+The inferred XRB produced by this population would oversaturate the measured limits by about 1 order of magnitude.

-The scatter in the curves arising from the bolometric data considered in \citet{shen2020} is of the order of 0.2 dex, which is too low to allow consistency with the new results.
-It is difficult to invoke a stronger obscuring column that limits X-ray escape since any such column would have a greater attenuation effect \citep[e.g.,][]{masters2012} on the escape of UV photons (and thus, serve to decrease the overall UV emissivity).
-The hard X-rays, originating in the compact corona of the AGN \citep[e.g.,][]{reis2013}, are also expected to be less collimated than the optical/UV which originates from the accretion disk.
-In view of this, the results obtained here may be regarded as conservative.
-They may also point to a fairly different X-ray to UV SED for quasars in the JWST sample as compared to those from previous measurements \citep{shen2020, fauchergiguere2020}.
+{ The approach of \citet{haardt2015} assumes an X-ray obscuration consistent with recent findings \citep{ueda2014, masters2012}.
+For any level of dust obscuration, however, the UV (which is detected) is more heavily suppressed than the X-rays \citep[e.g.,][]{masters2012}.
+This implies that the observed UV luminosity function provides a lower limit on the X-ray luminosity function.
+The hard X-rays, originating in the compact corona of the AGN \citep[e.g.,][]{reis2013}, are also expected to be less collimated than the optical/UV that originates from the accretion disk.
+Thus, the results obtained here provide a conservative lower bound to the unresolved XRB expected from the JWST detections.\footnote{ A more distant explanation could be an intrinsically low X-ray/UV luminosity ratio in these objects (with an as-yet unknown physical cause), at a much higher level than the observationally-constrained scatter in the SED which is expected to be $\lesssim$ 0.2 dex \citep{chiaraluce2018,shen2020}.}}